Back to list

 And for Solomon, the raging wind, running by his command.
 (21:81)

 What does al-Anbiya’ need here?
-It needs kingship not as self-grounded power, but as rule continuously answered, taught, corrected, and sustained from above.
-David and Solomon are not simply rulers.
+It needs kingship not as self-grounded power, but as rule continuously taught, clarified, and sustained from above.
+David (peace be upon him) and Solomon (peace be upon them) are not simply rulers.
 They are rulers whose judgment, praise, craft, and reach all remain inside divine response.

-In al-Anbiya’, David and Solomon are the prophetic rulers of answered judgment — authority that becomes safe only because it is still being taught.
+In al-Anbiya’, David (peace be upon him) and Solomon (peace be upon them) are the prophetic rulers of clarified judgment: authority that becomes safe only because it remains taught.

-3. In an-Naml (27): Solomon as power that hears the small and educates perception
+3. In an-Naml (27): Solomon (peace be upon him) as power that hears the small and educates perception

 An-Naml is one of the most subtle surahs in the Quran for the relation between sign, naming, perception, and truth.
 It is obsessed with how reality is read, misread, renamed, concealed, or unveiled.
-That is why Solomon appears here not only as a king of scale, but as a king of attention.
+That is why Solomon (peace be upon him) appears here not only as a king of scale, but as a king of attention.

 The surah opens the pair together: